West Liberty Foods: Labor episode

 A National Labor Relations Board hearing to confirm or invalidate the vote was scheduled for January 5, 2005, but then postponed until February 16, 2005.
-On February 1, 2005 the company and UFCW settled their dispute.
+On February 1, 2005, the company and UFCW settled their dispute.
 UFCW withdrew its objections, and West Liberty Foods posted a notice that they would not close the plant or fire workers if employees unionized.
 This resulted in a final vote count of 303 to 308 against union representation.

 UFCW Local 431 held a second vote at the West Liberty plant on July 15, 2005.
 The vote was 231 to 322 against unionization.

-In 2009, the company paid US$58,613.75 to Labor Information Services, an antiunion management services company connected to The Burke Group, to provide consultants who met directly with workers "either individually or in group meetings...regarding union issues."
+In 2009, the company paid US$58,613.75 to Labor Information Services, an antiunion management services company connected to the Burke Group, to provide consultants who met directly with workers "either individually or in group meetings...regarding union issues."

-Plants
+Processing plants

 West Liberty plant

-The West Liberty plant is a 270000 sqft facility which slaughters and further processes turkey products.
+The West Liberty plant is a 270000 sqft facility, which slaughters and further processes turkey products.
 The slaughter operation converts around 20,000 turkeys per workday.

-Louis H. Rich purchased the West Liberty plant, a former tomato canning facility, in 1943, when he decided to expand the operations of the Rock Island Produce Company, located on 9th Street in Rock Island, Illinois.
+Louis H. Rich purchased the West Liberty plant, a former tomato-canning facility, in 1943, when he decided to expand the operations of the Rock Island Produce Company, located on 9th Street in Rock Island, Illinois.
 The plant was converted to a poultry, including chickens and turkeys, slaughter facility in 1946 and refocused by Rich's sons, Norman and Martin, on turkey in 1949.
 The plant was first expanded in 1960.
 Oscar Mayer acquired the plant, through its purchase of Louis Rich, Inc., in 1979 and used it for turkey production until selling the plant in 1996.